 Subnet Calculator

-Use this subnet calculator to split an IPv4 network into smaller subnets.
+Use this subnet calculator to split an IPv4 network into smaller subnets and sanity-check the results before you put them into routers, firewall objects, VLAN plans, or lab exercises.

 You can divide a network by: